-- 1. American Community Survey 2014-2018, unless noted otherwise - 2.
-Median values for certain aggregate regions (such as MSAs) may be estimated as the weighted averages of the median values from the composing counties. - 3.
+1. American Community Survey 2016-2020, unless noted otherwise

+- 2. Median values for certain aggregate regions (such as MSAs) may be estimated as the weighted averages of the median values from the composing counties. - 3.
 Disconnected Youth are 16-19 year olds who are (1) not in school, (2) not high school graduates, and (3) either unemployed or not in the labor force. - 4.
-Census 2019, annual average growth rate since 2009 - 5.
-See Rio Arriba errata note in the Data Dictionary.
+Census Population Estimate for 2020, annual average growth rate since 2010.